 Connecticut office aids families in navigating through the Probate Court system.
 Our

-experienced attorneys can handle the administration of your loved oneís estate.
+experienced probate attorneys can handle the administration of your loved one’s estate.

-Brian Mahonís position of Probate Judge gives him a unique perspective on the
+Brian Mahon’s experience as a former Probate Judge gives him a unique perspective on the

-needs or require a probate lawyer, contact our office today for a free and confidential consultation.
+needs and require an estate planning attorney, a lawyer specializing in wills, or require a probate lawyer, contact our office today for a free and confidential consultation.